defold/doc/docs/en/tutorials/grading.md

     ...
 end
 ```
-1. Add a new predicate for the "grade" tag that we set in *grade.material*.
+1. Add a new predicate matching the "grade" tag that we set in *grade.material*.

 After the render target's color buffer has been filled in `update()` we set up a view and a projection that make the quad model fill the whole screen.
 We then use the render target's color buffer as the quad's texture: